gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Used to login or register with email & password
+Use this API to login or register using an email address and password.

 *Success Response:*

+Success.
+Check the example shown below or refer `LoginSuccess` for more details.

 Schema: `LoginSuccess`